Mid-Century Marvels & Tiki Hideaways

 History in a Glass

 An award-winning gastro-pub in the heart of Old Town Scottsdale, citizen public house is well worth the visit for its modern, meaty takes on traditional American comfort foods, as well as the extensive list of handcrafted and house-aged cocktails.
 But if you step outside and squint at the soaring roofline, you can tell that this trendy pub was once home to an altogether different type of cocktail palace.
 Yes, back in the swinging 1960s this building was the world’s first freestanding Trader Vic’s restaurant, a jungle-themed and tiki torch-lit showroom that once hosted John Wayne, hamming it up alongside two live cheetahs to promote his latest blockbuster.
 Unfortunately, there’s not much left to mark this former Polynesian hotspot, but you can still sidle up to the circular bar and sail away with a delicious rum drink.

 Classic Hollywood Glam

 Originally opened in 1956 in the heart of Scottsdale and then stunningly restored back in the mid-2000s, Hotel Valley Ho is a must-see for any mid-century modern aficionado.
 Step inside the sweeping, glass-lined lobby and imagine you’re classic Hollywood royalty like Natalie Wood and Robert Wagner, who tied the knot here (for the first time) back in the late 1950s.
-Then kick back in a colorful cabana surrounding the gleaming, palm tree-studded pool deck, or enjoy throwback-styles like the frozen Ho-Jos (a twist on the classic Orange Julius) at the on-site ZuZu restaurant.
+Then kick back in a colorful cabana surrounding the gleaming, palm tree-studded pool deck, or enjoy throw-back styles like the refreshing Orange Mint Julep (a sweet citrus twist on the classic drink) at the on-site ZuZu restaurant.
 Or simply sip classic cocktails in the sleek lounge as you soak in the stylish crowd and the fab Space Age furnishings.
 But don’t miss the rooftop patio (available for private events or via escorted tours), featuring 360-degree views overlooking Camelback Mountain.